Screening Is Enough: Additional Scaling Analysis

 \section{Additional Scaling Analysis}

 We further analyze scaling behavior using alternative definitions of model size, as shown in \cref{fig:scaling-alt}.

 \paragraph{Non-embedding parameters.} In the left panel of \cref{fig:scaling-alt}, we plot validation loss as a function of non-embedding parameters for both Transformer and Multiscreen.
-The same trend is observed, with an even clearer linear relationship, and the relative advantage of Multiscreen over Transformer is preserved under this parameterization, with a slightly steeper trend observed for Multiscreen.
+The same trend is observed, with an even clearer approximately linear scaling trend, and the relative advantage of Multiscreen over Transformer is preserved under this parameterization.

 \paragraph{Supraparameter $\Psi$.} In the right panel of \cref{fig:scaling-alt}, we analyze scaling behavior using a unified supraparameter $\Psi$ defined for Multiscreen.
-This parameterization also yields a clean scaling relationship, suggesting that $\Psi$ provides a unified characterization of model scaling for Multiscreen.
+This parameterization also yields a clean scaling relationship, suggesting that $\Psi$ provides a compact and unified characterization of model scaling for Multiscreen.

-In both parameterizations, the 4B Multiscreen model deviates from the fitted scaling trend, which we attribute to undertraining at this scale, as larger models require more tokens to reach comparable convergence, suggesting that it would align with the scaling law if sufficiently trained.
+In both parameterizations, the 4B Multiscreen model deviates from the fitted scaling trend, which we attribute to undertraining at this scale.
+All models are trained with a fixed token budget, and larger models typically require more tokens to reach comparable convergence, suggesting that this deviation would diminish with additional training.